jackwander/GoReact/README.md

 > $ chmod -R 775 storage

-3. Run the install and follow the instructions:
+3. Run the installer and follow the instructions:

 > $ php artisan goreact::install